Birthday party with cake

 Depending on the event and where you are holding the event, you may need to apply for a Planning Permit.

-Even if the building is a place of assembly (eg. a sport hall) or a place of worship (eg. temple, church or other denominational building), you or the owner may need other types of planning consent from Council to hold your event.
+Even if the building is a place of assembly (example: a sport hall) or a place of worship (example: temple, church or other denominational building), you or the owner may need other types of planning consent from Council to hold your event.

-You might also need a permit for any event signage you are considering.
+You might also need a permit for any promotional event signage you are considering.

 You should be aware that if you require a permit or planning consent from Council and you do not obtain it, you could be liable to fines and further legal action for your unpermitted event.